MarvinWank/vog/README.md

 ### generate-typescript

 The `generate-typescript` subcommand allows you to generate typescript interfaces and types from existing vog definitions.
-It takes two additional arguments: The path to the definition file and the output directory.
+It takes two additional arguments: The path to the definition file and the output file.
+All generated types and interface will be written to the same file.

 *Note*: namespaces are ignored by this command.
 All typescript files will be written to the same directory.